steve9000gi/CompareCases/README.txt

 In order for the Compare Cases application to locate patient data, the subdirectories beneath the top-level directory (selected with the appropriate buttons under “Load Institutions:” in the Main Window dialog) must be organized as follows:

 Subdirectory “CT” contains a separate subdirectory for each case, named “Patient<XXX>” where <XXX> is a three-digit integer (left-padded with zeros where necessary, 000-999, e.g., “Patient007”).
-Inside each “Patient<XXX>” directory must be a directory named “Primary” that contains only CT file sequences whose names are of the format “CT*.dcm” where “*” is a sequence of digits and ‘.’ characters.
+Inside each “Patient<XXX>” directory must be a directory named “Primary” that contains only CT file sequences whose names are of the format “CT*.dcm” where “*” is a sequence of digits and ‘.’
+Characters adhering to a standard DICOM file naming protocol.
 There may be and currently are other directories and files in each “Patient<XXX>” directory, but they cannot be in the Primary directory for the CompareCases application to work correctly.

-Subdirectory “DVHdata” contains for each patient one text file whose name is of the format DVH<XXX>.txt where <XXX> is a three-digit integer (front-padded with zeros where necessary, 000-999, e.g., “DVH007.txt”).
+Subdirectory “DVHdata” contains for each patient one text file whose name is of the format DVH<XXX>.txt where <XXX> is a three-digit integer (front-padded with zeros where necessary), 000-999, e.g., “DVH007.txt”.

 Subdirectory “overlap” contains a text file named Duke_struct_overlap<XXX>.txt for each of the gantry angles 025, 075, 130, 180, 230, 280, and 330, where <XXX> is the corresponding (possibly front-padded with zeroes) three-digit gantry angle.
 Each file contains positive integer values for its gantry angle for all available cases between 3-148 inclusive.